redgluten/laravel_forms_boostrap_snippets/README.md

 ## Usage

-When you're editing your view in Sublime Text, type the snippet shortcut then press `tab` key.
+When you're editing your view in Sublime Text, type the snippet shortcut followed by the <kbd>tab</kbd> key.

 ![Example with `boottext` snippet](example.gif)